ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## CNAME Record

 CNAME records MAY be used instead of TXT records.
 Note that CNAME records cannot co-exist with any other data; what happens when both a CNAME and other records exist depends on the DNS implementation, and such configurations might break in unexpected ways.
 If a CNAME is added for continuous authorization, and a TXT record is added for a different service, the TXT record might work but the CNAME record might break.
-Another issue with CNAME records is that they must not point to another CNAME.
-But while this might be true in an initial deployment, if the target that the CNAME points to is changed from a non-CNAME record to a CNAME record, some DNS software might no longer resolve this as expected.
-However, when using a properly named prefix, existing CNAME records should never conflict with regular CNAME records.
+See {{cname-examples}} for examples.

 ### Delegated Domain Control Validation {#delegated}